|

 93. laser

-an acronym for light amplification by stimulated emission of radiation; an optical device that produces an intense monochromatic beam of coherent light
+an optical device that produces an intense beam of light

 94. lens

-a transparent optical device used to converge or diverge transmitted light and to form images
+a transparent optical device used to form images

 95. macular degeneration